S-parera/RL-chess_aidl/README.md

 ## Supervised learning
 ### Hypothesis
-We want to make a neural network learn how to play chess using RL but is it possible for the network architecture we set up to learn?
+The previous algorithms did not work as expected.
+One possibility is that the network architecture is not capable of learning how to play chess.
+So a good starting point could be to try to teach it using supervised learning.

 ### Experiment setup
 There are a lot of chess datasets online.
 We will use one from [Kaggle](https://www.kaggle.com/datasnaek/chess) and use supervised learning on the network.